charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 - <https://www.elvenware.com/teach/assignments/Aws/SystemCheckRefactor.html>

 Some program like that which has no calls to a remote system.
 It can report on your EC2 system because it is running on it, but it does not report on a remote system.

+I'll be expecting the programs to be running on the following ports, but be sure to include links to the running code when you turn in the assignment:

+- export ELF_AWS_PROV_PORT=30032
+- export ELF_SYSTEM_CHECK_PORT=30034

+That's the same as:

+- export AWS_PROV_PORT=30032
+- export SYSTEM_CHECK_PORT=30034

 ## Environment Variables